Forgot Password

 Day Highlights

 You will acclimate at Samagaon on this day.
 You can visit the surrounding attractions and take a short hike to a beautiful glacial lake, Birendra Tal.
+If you visit Pungten Gompa, you need a longer, steeper hike that requires an extra overnight stay.

 Day 8